 Private Fostering includes a child living with: Private Fostering does not include a child living with: Godparents Mother/Father Great Grandparents Brothers/Sister Great Aunts or Uncles Grandparents Family Friends Aunts/Uncles Stepparents where a couple isn't married or in a civil partnership Stepparents where a couple is married or in a civil partnership Cousins Children and young people who are being looked after by the Authority.
-A host family which is caring for a child from overseas while they are in education here authority of whenever a child is not living with a close relative.
+A host family which is caring for a child from overseas while they are in education here

+It's a legal duty (Children Act 1989) for parents or the private foster carer to notify the local authority of whenever a child is not living with a close relative.
 This should be done six weeks before the arrangement takes place or immediately if it is unplanned or already happening.
-This is so the local authority can work with private foster carers to keep children safe and also support anyone who is privately fostering.
+This is so the local authority can work with private foster carers to keep children safe and support anyone who is privately fostering.